Tyler Shendruk | Fulcrum Contributor

 Are you doing interesting science?
-Or do you have a professor who can’t stop talking about his or her research?
+Do you have a professor who can’t stop talking about his or her research?
 Let us know at email@example.com